djs2014/whatweather/README.md

 	- Alert level windspeed in Beaufort.
 	- Comfort zone humidity, min and max %.
 	- Comfort zone temperature, min and max (in Celcius).
-	- Show time of observation: display the time of the wheater data in top right corner.
+	- Show time of observation: display the time of the weather data in top right corner.
 	- Show warning when time of observation is delayed for x minutes. (default 30)
 	- Show location of observation: Distance and heading from current position.
 		- Display the name (`large field`).